2019 U Sports University Cup

-The 2019 U Sports Men's University Cup Hockey Tournament (57th annual) was held March 14–17, 2019, in Lethbridge, Alberta and played at the ENMAX Centre.
-The Lethbridge Pronghorns, a member of U Sports Canada West conference, are the designated host for this awarded year.
+The 2019 U Sports University Cup hockey tournament (57th annual) was held March 14–17, 2019, in Lethbridge, Alberta, to determine a national champion for the 2018–19 U Sports men's ice hockey season.
+The event was hosted by the Lethbridge Pronghorns, a member of U Sports Canada West conference, and played at the ENMAX Centre.
 The ENMAX center is located 15 minutes from campus, in south Lethbridge.
-This event marks the first appearance of the tournament in Lethbridge and 10th time in Alberta (7 times in Edmonton and 2 times in Calgary).
+This event marks the first appearance of the tournament in Lethbridge and 10th time in Alberta (Seven times in Edmonton and twice in Calgary).

-The New Brunswick Reds won their 8th title over the defending champion Alberta Golden Bears.
+The UNB Reds won their eighth title over the defending champion Alberta Golden Bears.
 UNB last won the University Cup in 2017.
-This marked only the 2nd victory for an Atlantic program in 10 trips to Alberta (the other victory was Moncton, in 1981, hosted by Calgary).
+This marked only the second victory for an Atlantic program in 10 trips to Alberta (the other victory was Moncton, in 1981, hosted by Calgary).

-The tournament format remained unchanged: 8 teams, single elimination and Bronze medal games, with 3 conference champions, 3 conference runner-ups, OUA Bronze winner and host.
+The tournament format remained unchanged from the previous year: eight teams, single elimination and Bronze medal games, with three conference champions, three conference runner-ups, OUA Bronze winner and host.